A few odds and ends:

 Propaganda party touted here by the Little Rock Regional Chamber of Commerce, which has served for some time as an enabler of messaging about the alleged waste of money that is the Little Rock School District.

-The Walton Family Foundation announced today that it had given an additional $403.29 million in 2010 to the Crystal Bridges Museum of American Art in Bentonville for acquisitions, construction costs and other expenses.
-This is on top of $800 million announced earlier in 2010 grants for an endowment for the museum, founded by Alice Walton.
-She's the daughter of Sam Walton, whose Walmart fortune created the foundation.
+The Walton Family Foundation announced today that it had given an additional $403 million this year to the Crystal Bridges Museum of American Art in Bentonville for acquisitions, construction costs and other expenses.

 A report from Wisconsin on the state of affairs in that Tea Party Republican-controlled state:

 The Republican governor and legislator are cutting spending on public schools by $800 million, but increasing the amount sent to private schools by $17 million.